 No. Keystone has no account system and no telemetry-driven backend.
 Profiles are stored on your Mac; optional sync across your Macs uses your private iCloud.

-Free includes one profile, two linked projects, every agent format, and Skills.
-Pro removes the limits and adds iCloud sync across Macs — with a one-time lifetime unlock if you dislike subscriptions.
+Free includes one profile, two linked projects, every agent format, Skills, and automatic library snapshots.
+Pro removes the limits and adds iCloud sync across Macs plus Library History restore — with a one-time lifetime unlock if you dislike subscriptions.

 Built for macOS 14 and later.
 Free to download — link your first project in under a minute.